 What to Do If You Are Affected

-Those who may be eligible for an Invokana lawsuit should contact our experienced injury attorneys for a free legal review.
+Those who may be eligible for an Invokana lawsuit should contact us for a free, no-obligation case review.
 These cases are time-sensitive, so it is important to speak with an expert as soon as possible.
-Complete a no-cost, no-obligation case review to find out if you may be entitled to compensation.
+You may be entitled to compensation.